d2l-ai/d2l-vi/chapter_convolutional-neural-networks/padding-and-strides_vn.md

 :label:`sec_padding`

 <!--
-In the previous example, our input had a height and width of $3$ and a convolution kernel with a height and width of $2$, yielding an output with a height and a width of $2$.
+In the previous example, our input had both a height and width of $3$ and our convolution kernel had both a height and width of $2$, yielding an output representation with dimension $2\times2$.
 In general, assuming the input shape is $n_h\times n_w$ and the convolution kernel window shape is $k_h\times k_w$, then the output shape will be
 -->